NicoJuicy/LearnML/ml/ai.md

 <!-- /MarkdownTOC -->

-**Occam’s Razor:**
+## Terminology

+> Occam’s Razor: The simplest model that fits the data is usually the best.

+- The simplest model that correctly fits the data is also the most consistent.

 - Prefer the simplest hypothesis consistent with the data.

-- The simplest solution is always the best

-- The simplest model that correctly fits the data is the most consistent.
+### Pareto Principle

+The **Pareto Principle** states that a vital few inputs/causes (20% of inputs) directly influence a significant majority of the outputs/effects (80% of outputs) which is also known as the 80–20 rule.

+The Pareto Principle states that (for a wide variety of situations) about 80% of the outcome is caused by about 20% of the inputs.

 **bootstrap** means to randomly draw (with replacement) rows from the training dataset.